Survey reveals widespread perception of favoritism within Turkish religious authority - ExBulletin

 Survey reveals widespread perception of favoritism within Turkish religious authority

-Eight out of 10 employees at Turkey's Directorate of Religious Affairs (Diyanet) said they believed there was widespread favoritism within the institution, according to a survey by a pro-government union, the government reported on Thursday. daily Birgn.
+Eight out of ten employees at Turkey's Directorate of Religious Affairs (Diyanet) said they believed there was widespread favoritism within the institution, according to a survey by a pro-government union.
+Turkish minute reported Thursday, citing the daily Birgn.

-The results of the research on “Issues, Expectations and Perceptions of Diyanet Employees Regarding Religion and Diyanet”, conducted by Diyanet-Sen with the participation of 6,406 staff members, were shared with the President of Diyanet , Ali Erba, January 17. rot in management,” Birgn said.
+The results of the research on issues, expectations and perceptions of Diyanet employees regarding religion and Diyanet, conducted by Diyanet-Sen with the participation of 6,406 staff members, were shared with Diyanet Chairman, Ali Erba, January 17. within management, Birgn said.

 The results revealed that 80 percent of Diyanet employees say there is favoritism within management, while only 7 percent say the opposite and 13 percent say they are undecided on the issue.

-Thirty percent of staff disagreed with the statement that the Diyanet is the most esteemed institution when it comes to Islam, while 68 percent agreed that the Diyanet is the most influential and respected institution regarding Islam in Turkey.
+Thirty percent of staff disagreed with the statement that the Diyanet is the most esteemed institution in matters of Islam, while 68 percent agreed that the Diyanet is the most esteemed institution most influential and respected in matters of Islam in Turkey.

 The leadership is under the spotlight due to the recent suicides of its imams.
-The suicides of five clerics in five months have fueled concerns over allegations of political discrimination within Turkey's religious institutions against imams who do not support the ruling Justice and Development Party (AKP).
+The suicides of five religious in five months have powered concerns over allegations of political discrimination within Turkey's religious institutions against imams who do not support the ruling Justice and Development Party (AKP).

 Eighty-five percent of participants said religious sensitivities in Turkey have declined compared to five years ago, while 37.4 percent say the functioning of the Diyanet has deteriorated over the same period.